serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 If you don’t have the [magic](http://www.commitstrip.com/en/2017/02/08/where-are-the-tests/) which keeps your code working, the following instructions will help you start test-driven Serverless applications development.

-What I like in Serverless Framework the most, is that it is a development tool which gathers together all the cloud resources which are used in a structured project.
+What I like in Serverless Framework the most, is that it is a development tool which gathers together all the used cloud resources to a structured project.
 With the whole stack in the same project, it is also easy to start writing tests.

 Usually, for a new project I use [SC5 Serverless boilerplate](https://github.com/sc5/sc5-serverless-boilerplate), which is a good setup, to begin with.
-But in this tutorial, I start with an existing example [aws-node-simple-http-endpoint](https://github.com/serverless/examples/tree/master/aws-node-simple-http-endpoint) project, just to demonstrate how easy it is to add Serverless testing plugin even to an existing project.
+But in this tutorial, I start with an existing example [aws-node-simple-http-endpoint](https://github.com/serverless/examples/tree/master/aws-node-simple-http-endpoint) project, to show how easy it is to add Serverless testing plugin even to an existing project.

 Let’s start by installing the service, changing the directory to the one that `sls install` command creates and installing dependencies what service requires to run.